mohamedhassan218/Java_Basics/README.md

 # Java_Basics
-The answers of the college's sheets and simple projects with java
+The answers of the college's sheets and simple projects implemented in java